artistech-inc/Hackathon/artistech/vbs3-command-pusher/README.md

-#vbs3-pos-subscriber
+#vbs3-command-pusher
-This is a demo application for acting as a sink for listening to multiple VBS3ZeroMqPosPlugin instances and then publishing to multiple web-based clients.
+This is a proof of concept project for sending setPos to a player in VBS3.

 ##Requirements:
 ###Utilizing libjzmq.so under Ubuntu 14.04/14.10/15.04